rasmusab/officialcocktails/officialcocktails.com/content/cocktails/planter_s_punch.md

 - Make sure to stir or shake the drink well before serving to ensure that all of the ingredients are mixed together properly.
 - To make the drink more visually appealing, garnish with a slice of fruit or a sprig of mint.

-## Alcohol-free alternative to a Planter's punch
+## Alcohol-free alternative to the Planter's punch

 One alcohol-free alternative to Planter's Punch is a tropical fruit punch made with a combination of pineapple, orange, and mango juice.
 To make this refreshing drink, mix equal parts of the three juices and add a splash of grenadine syrup for color and sweetness.
 Serve the fruity punch over ice with a garnish of pineapple or orange slices and a cherry.
 You can also add a dash of lime juice or soda water for a little extra kick.
 This alcohol-free alternative is perfect for those who want a refreshing and fruity drink without the buzz.